Protecting your wine collection

 Traditionally, before the arrival of temperature-controlled wine cabinets, wine was always stored in cellars (and before that caves) to ensure the valuable contents were not exposed to extremes of temperature and humidity.
 A cellar provides an ideal environment in which wines can mature gracefully, away from light; however, occasionally, the very thing that makes cellars so perfect for storing wine can also pose a threat to your precious collection.

-Being underground, if your property floods, a pipe bursts or you have a fire and the fire brigade pump gallons of water into your property, water will find its way into the cellar and, once there, it can wreak all sorts of havoc.
+Being underground, if your property floods, a pipe bursts or you have a fire and the fire brigade pump water into your property, water will find its way into the cellar and, once there, it can wreak all sorts of havoc.

-1. Keep an inventory
+Keep an inventory

 Make sure you know which wines you have, how much each bottle is worth and where in the cellar you’ve laid it down.
 There are now a number of apps that can help you keep track of your collection or you can stick with a good old-fashioned cellar book.
-Whichever system you use, make sure you keep it up to date so you have an accurate record of your collection.
-You should also keep original purchase receipts
+Whichever system you use, make sure you keep it up-to-date, so you have an accurate record of your collection.
+You should also keep original purchase receipts.

 Place plastic identification tags over the bottle ends to identify the contents.
 Not only will this avoid the need for constantly pulling out the wine, it will also enable you to identify the contents of the bottles with labels that have been washed off by flood or water damage.

-3. Devise a salvage plan
+Have a salvage plan

 Flooding is the biggest risk for underground cellars and poses a real threat to wine collections.
 In the same way that art collectors have a salvage plan for their paintings, make sure you have a plan for removing some or all of your wine collection if the local water table starts to rise or you live in an area at risk of flooding.
 This is where your inventory and cellar storage plan will come in very useful as you can quickly identify the most valuable bottles and remove them to a place of safety if it looks likely that floodwater will affect your property.